vfulco/docker-shiny/README.md

   - **http://host_ip:3838/**

+To access it , configured and edit files inside of the container :

+    $ docker exec -it container-id /bin/bash

 note : it was created by using quantumobject/docker-baseimage and installing the package R and Shiny-server from rstudio.com .
 RStudio is a trademark of RStudio, Inc.

 ## More Info